-Because of this, dental sealants, along with fluoride treatments, are highly recommended for kids.
+Because of this, dental sealants, along with fluoride treatments, are highly recommended for kids at our White Plains practice.
 They help reduce the risk of cavities in the rear teeth dramatically, and can protect your child’s smile for years to come.

 When Are Sealants Applied?

 Sealants are usually applied when your child’s first adult molars come out, around the age of 6.
 At this time, Dr. Belgrade will apply sealants to these teeth to prevent cavities.
 Usually, only the rear molars are treated.
 This is because they’re harder to clean, and have natural pits, fissures, and cracks that tend to collect food, bacteria, and acid, leading to cavities.

 After this, sealants are usually applied again when your child’s second set of adult molars come out around the age of 12-13.
 This ensures that both sets of molars are protected.
 After this, Dr. Belgrade will monitor your child’s sealants and oral health, and recommend dental sealants every few years at our White Plains office if she still believes they are necessary.